roland-rad-lab/StrainMapper/README.md

-## MoGeLi: Analysis of mouse strains and MHC haplotypes
+## StrainMapper: Analysis of mouse immunophenotype (strains and MHC haplotype)

 ### Overview
-MoGeLi is a tool to identify the strain(s) as well as the MHC haplotype(s) of mouse samples.
+StrainMapper is a tool to identify the strain(s) as well as the MHC haplotype(s) of mouse samples.
-MoGeLi only requires mapped reads (i.e. bam file) to extract variants (SNPs) to identify the genetic background, based on sequencing data from: WES, WGS, lcWGS, full-length RNA (experimental).
+StrainMapper only requires mapped reads (i.e. bam file) to extract variants (SNPs) to identify the genetic background, based on sequencing data from: WES, WGS, lcWGS, full-length RNA (experimental).
 The raw genomic data (FASTQs) can be processing using our pipeline MoCaSeq but also any other NGS processing pipeline.
-RNA can be processed using STAR.
+RNA can be processed with for example STAR.

 ### Requirements
 The core code was written entirely in R (tested on version 4.3.2), with the following package dependencies: